AndrewJBateman/pern-stack-auth/README.md

 * **vitae dropdown: other:** tba.
 List using Bootstrap cards.
 Add link to rare diseases etc. music, house.

 * **Contact:** Single Boostrap card with links to email, github and linkedin.
-Add photo or background image.
+Background image not covering page.

 * **CV Download:** Finish 1-page CV that links to CV button on right.